BenLangmead/bowtie/MANUAL.markdown

 default.
 On Windows, native Windows threads will be used, which require no special libraries.

-For threading synchronization Bowtie uses by default a spinlocking mechanism.
-This can be disabled (leading to a more heavyweight locking mechanism) by specifying `EXTRA_FLAGS=-DNO_SPINLOCK` when building.

 [MinGW]:    http://www.mingw.org/
 [TDM's MinGW Build]: http://www.tdragon.net/recentgcc/
 [MSYS]:     http://www.mingw.org/wiki/msys